Many people wonder whether eggs are classed as dairy or not, especially if they're following a dairy-free diet or have lactose intolerance.

 Cooking with Eggs in a Dairy-free kitchen

 For those following a dairy-free lifestyle, eggs can be a versatile and delicious ingredient in cooking and baking.
-Here are some tips and recipe ideas for incorporating eggs into your dairy-free dishes:
+Here are some tips and recipe ideas for adding eggs into your dairy-free dishes:

 Egg Substitutes

-If you need to replace eggs in a recipe, there are several options available.
-Foreach egg, you can use 1/4 cup of unsweetened applesauce, 1/2 of a mashed banana, 1/4 cup of silken tofu, or 1 tablespoon of chia seeds mixed with 3tablespoons of water.
-Keep in mind that some substitutes may affect the texture or taste of your final product, so be sure to experiment and find the best option for your recipe.
+Need to replace eggs in a recipe?
+Several options are available.
+For each egg, you can use 1/4 cup of unsweetened applesauce, 1/2 of a mashed banana, 1/4 cup of silken tofu, or 1 tablespoon of chia seeds mixed with 3 tablespoons of water.

 Scrambled Eggs